salmansaidr/salmansaidr/README.md

-- 👋 Hi, I’m @salmansaidr
+- 👋 Hi, I’m Salman
 - 👀 I’m interested in Web Design & Machine Learning
 - 🌱 I’m currently learning how to create wordpress theme
 - 📫 How to reach me salman.1202@gmail.com